xz0127/tp/docs/DeveloperGuide.md

 3. User requests to find an available time slot
 4. Nuudle shows a list of available time slots
 5. User requests to change a specific appointment to another time
-6. Nuudle changes a specific appointment
+6. Nuudle changes the specified appointment

     Use case ends.